 These farmers come from down the street and from all corners of the world.
 They are introducing new seeds to Georgia soil, shaping a brand new story at the table.
 It’s no longer just about okra and sweet corn, squash, and tomatoes.
 They’ve carved new space for customers and chefs to experiment with produce like tropical pumpkins, tatsoi, and kohlrabi.
 They’re putting Georgia on the map for sustainable agriculture and cheese making.

-Some of these women are working to feed Atlanta’s growing demand for locally grown produce, while others have created such strong ties to their rural neighbors they don’t have to travel to the city.
+Some of these women are working to feed Atlanta’s growing demand for locally grown produce, while others have created such strong ties to their rural neighbors that they don’t have to travel to the city.
 Many of these women aren’t farming their own land, but working the soil of aging farmers who want the story to continue.
 Some grew up on the same land they farm today.

-Farming isn’t romantic; It’s hard work.
+Farming isn’t romantic.
+It’s hard work.
 It’s celebrating abundance and weathering devastation.
 It’s putting your own livelihood on the line for the nourishment of others.
 It’s unpredictable and deeply rewarding.
 Look closely: Women farmers have always been in this picture of Georgia.